Verizon Throttled Firefighters' Data As Mendocino Wildfire Raged, Fire Chief Says

 "Please work with us," Daniel Farrelly, a systems analyst for the Santa Clara Fire Department, entreated the company in an email dated July 30.
 "All we need is a plan that does not offer throttling or caps of any kind."

-A few hours later, the Verizon accounts manager suggested they get an upgrade.
+A few hours later, a Verizon accounts manager suggested they get an upgrade.

 The fledgling blaze swelled into the largest wildfire in state history — and now, nearly a month later, the email exchange has resurfaced in an entirely different venue: the U.S. Court of Appeals for the District of Columbia Circuit.

-Santa Clara Fire Chief Anthony Bowden included the emails in his declaration supporting a petition challenging the Federal Communications Commission's decision to repeal Obama-era regulations known as net neutrality — which barred service providers from blocking or slowing Internet access, or speeding it up for a higher charge.
+Santa Clara County Fire Chief Anthony Bowden included the emails in his declaration supporting a petition challenging the Federal Communications Commission's decision to repeal Obama-era regulations known as net neutrality — which barred service providers from blocking or slowing Internet access or from speeding it up for a higher charge.

 FCC chief Ajit Pai has called net neutrality "heavy-handed" and says its rollback is a return to the "light-touch regulatory vision" of the Internet's infancy in the 1990s.

 But Bowden, along with more than two dozen states and local government entities, laid out his case for why the repeal actually represents a threat to public safety.
-In his addendum to a brief filed Monday, noted first by Ars Technica, Bowden said Verizon reduced its data rates to just one two-hundredth of what was usual — and did so at a critical time for the emergency response.
+In his addendum to a brief filed Monday, noted first by Ars Technica, Bowden said Verizon reduced its data rates to just one two-hundredths of what was usual — and did so at a critical time for the emergency response.

 "Dated or stale information regarding the availability or need for resources can slow response times and render them far less effective.
 Resources could be deployed to the wrong fire, the wrong part of a fire, or fail to be deployed at all," Bowden said.
 "Even small delays in response translate into devastating effects, including loss of property, and, in some cases, loss of life."